-It may feel overwhelming to consolidate data that isn’t simply numerical.
+It may feel overwhelming to consolidate data that isn’t merely numerical.
 Start by looking for patterns and the most pressing results based on your volunteer answers.
-Did a portion of your volunteers report feeling undervalued?
-Start by focusing your attention on these answers, and compile a list of the specific reasons why volunteers did not feel valued.
-Only after you have a solid sense of the why will you be able develop real solutions.

-This report from the University of Notre Dame outlines key volunteer motivations that can also help you to formulate probing questions and support your volunteer engagement research.
+This report from the University of Notre Dame outlines key volunteer motivations that can help you formulate probing questions and support your volunteer engagement research.

 Volunteer Recruitment Survey

-The goal of this volunteer survey is to zero in on the reasons and means by which new volunteers are compelled to sign up with your organization.
+This volunteer survey aims to zero in on the reasons and means by which new volunteers sign up with your organization.
 You can use this information to direct resources toward your recruitment and marketing efforts.
-Here are some effective sample questions to get the most out of your survey.

 Volunteer Recruitment Survey Questions

 - How did you hear about our organization?
 Newspaper, Email, Ad, Online, Coworker, Family or Friend, Social Media, Other (Please specify).

 - What compelled you to volunteer with our organization?